A Trust Lawyer Las Vegas Answers Common Trust-Related Questions

 What Is a Trust?

-Trusts are legally binding arrangements that allow a third party, or trustee, to hold assets on behalf of a beneficiary or beneficiaries.
+Trusts are legally binding arrangements allowing a third party, or trustee, to hold assets on behalf of a beneficiary or beneficiaries.
 People have used trusts to protect their families for many years.

 Trusts can be either revocable or irrevocable.
 Other trusts in Nevada usually fall into one of these two categories.

 Irrevocable trusts cannot be changed.
-No one can remove the assets placed inside them for any reason unless with the consent of all the beneficiaries consent.
+No one can transfer assets placed inside them for any reason unless all the beneficiaries consent.
 Usually, a third party has to be appointed as a trustee, and assets contained in the trust are under their control.
 Most people typically establish these trusts for tax considerations.

-Our clients establish any form of trust to suit their circumstances, including a living trust, special needs trusts, business trusts, or asset protection trusts.
+Our clients establish any form of trust to suit their circumstances, including living, special needs, business, or asset protection trusts.

-Contact our reputable law firm at (702) 388-1711 for a free consultation with an experienced attorney to discuss your estate plan.
+Contact our reputable law firm at (702) 388-1711 for a free consultation with experienced trusts lawyers to discuss your estate plan.
 We will help you decide which type of trust suits your needs and craft customized estate planning solutions.

 Why Are Trusts Important?